y-ikli/memento/docs/python/memento_python.md

 - `typeguard` → simple runtime type enforcement with decorators
 - `Protobuf` → typed messages for streaming / microservices

-- In large-scale data systems, we combine static tools (mypy, pyright) with runtime checks (Pydantic or Protobuf) to catch issues early and enforce safety in production.
 ---
 ## Data Contracts with Protobuf